 Ein Gedi also has a public beach and spa which is much closer to Jerusalem than the majority of the beaches, if you have less time.

 The North of Israel is a land of immense natural beauty, historic and religious significance, and demographic diversity.

-Israel’s Northern Coastline is home to some of the most impressive historical sites, natural beaches and works of nature, and diverse and interesting places to visit.
+Israel’s Northern Coastline is home to some of the most impressive historical sites, natural beaches, works of nature, and diverse and interesting places to visit.
 The north coast of Israel includes areas like Mount Carmel, Ramat Hanadiv, Nahariya, Akko and much more.
 Exploring the north coast of Israel offers breathtaking beauty, pristine nature and some of the most stunning views in all of Israel.
-Read more here about the north coast of Israel and what areas should be included when exploring this region.

 The Golan Heights contains some of Israel’s most beautiful spots, shaped by the rugged and in places lunar landscape.
 Its great resource – water has created green landscapes, and some beautiful water-features.
 The Saar Falls are arguably Israel’s most spectacular waterfalls, competing for the honor with the Banias Waterfall, the most iconic and largest waterfall in Israel set within the Banias Nature Reserve, with a great selection of hikes as well as some important history.